we-sh/42ShellTester/spec/21sh/redirections/outputs/touching/001-works/README.md

 *[spec > 21sh > redirections > outputs > touching](..) > 001-works*

-The purpose of this test is to check that using `:` with the right redirection `>` creates en empty file and does not result in error (same effect as `touch`).
+The purpose of this test is to check that using the right redirection `>` without any command results in the creation of an empty file (same effect as `touch`).
 ### What is done before test

 ```bash